 Should I take the Ferry to Port Askaig or Port Ellen?

 Whether you should take the ferry to Port Ellen or Port Askaig doesn’t really make a lot of difference when you travel by car as the distance between the two is 19 miles, which is around 40 minutes.
 For foot passengers or cyclists it can make a difference depending on where you have booked your accommodation or what your further travel plans are.
 Under normal conditions there are as many ferries to Port Ellen as there are to Port Askaig.
-Sailing from Kennacraig to Port Ellen takes about 20 minutes longer.
-Visit the Islay Ferry page for more info.
+Sailing from Kennacraig to Port Ellen takes about 10 to 20 minutes longer.
+Visit the Islay Ferry Guide for more info.

 Can I visit Islay by bike as well?